Terminal (film): Plot

 Back at the train terminal, the waitress takes Bill to an abandoned air shaft and tries to talk him into committing suicide.
 Although he described throwing himself down a deep, dark hole as his final act, he cannot jump.
 The waitress teases him, and Bill tells the waitress that she is a "naughty girl".
 This triggers a memory from his days as a school teacher, where he had two girls in his class that he abused.
 The waitress reveals that she is one of those girls, and then she stabs Bill in the neck with his pen and pushes him down the shaft.
 Meanwhile, Mr. Franklyn calls the hitmen's apartment and says that they should be ready to take the shot.
 Vince trains his sniper's rifle at the window across the courtyard but is surprised to find Annie in his crosshairs.
 Alfred pulls his gun on Vince and disarms him.
 Annie comes over and Alfred shoots Vince.
 Alfred and Annie leave the apartment and run into the janitor, who is arriving to clean up the murder scene.

 Back in the terminal, the waitress turns on Alfred, tells him that she is not infatuated with him, and shoots him dead.
 The janitor comes along to clean up the body.
 The waitress decides to help the janitor take the bodies to the top of the air shaft and drop them both into it.
 The janitor returns to the terminal and enters the janitor's closet, which is actually Mr. Franklyn's control center.
 He is revealed to be Mr. Franklyn in disguise, removing his prosthetic bad teeth and fake latex skin.
 He stops limping and walks normally.
 There are dozens of attaché cases lined up for future jobs.
 As he leaves his "closet", he is accosted by the waitress and her doppelgänger, revealed to be a set of twins, Annie and Bonnie.

 The twins tie up Mr. Franklyn and describe how their mother died.
 She was being pursued by her partner, revealed to be Mr. Franklyn - a.k.a.
 Clinton Sharp - after she witnessed him murder someone and ran back to her flat to protect her twin girls.
-Mr. Franklyn poured gasoline in her home, and set it on fire.
+Mr. Franklyn poured petrol in her home, and set it on fire.
 The mother had time to push the girls out a broken window, but could not save herself.
 After that, the twins spent the rest of their childhood in an orphanage being molested by Bill.
 The twins tell Mr. Franklyn that he is their biological father and they are ready to exact their revenge.
 They lobotomize him, finally kill him, then walk out of the terminal together.